chottabich/woodpecker-1600x900/README.md

 sudo apt-get install python3-poppler-qt5

 #### To Install
 Unzip the archive to the /home/name/linuxcnc/configs folder.
 Place style files and woodpecker.qrc with replacement at usr/share/qtvcp/screen/woodpecker, you will be able to switch styles from settings tab.
 The size changes to F10(min), F11(max).
-In the woodpecker_xyza.ini file, remove -f from the DISPLAY section.

 File line_number.txt to the /home/name/line-number.txt according to the address in numstr.py.